DC Entertainment/De Line Pictures

 Screenplay by Michael Green, Marc Guggenheim, Michael Goldenberg

 Based upon characters appearing in comic books published by DC Comics

-The superhero summer of 2011 was one that did not disappoint me.
-There was one I consider outstanding (Thor) the second really good (X-Men: First Class) and the third an enjoyable time-waster: GREEN LANTERN.
+The superhero summer of 2011 was one that didn’t disappoint me.
+Out of the all the superhero movies I saw, two I consider outstanding: “Captain America” and “Thor” One really good: “X-Men: First Class” and then there’s the enjoyable time-waster: GREEN LANTERN.
 And don’t get me wrong.
-I liked GREEN LANTERN.
-In fact, I saw it in 3D and I still liked it.
-But it’s not enough of a liking for me to put it on the same shelf with “Thor” and “X-Men: First Class”
+I liked GREEN LANTERN a lot.
+In fact, I saw it in 3D and I still liked it a lot.
+But it’s not enough of a liking for me to put it on the same shelf with those others

 Hot shot test pilot Hal Jordan (Ryan Reynolds) is skating on very thin ice.
 During an important demonstration he crashes his plane and blows a defense contract.
 This forces Carol Ferris (Blake Lively) The Vice-President of Ferris Aircraft to ground Hal.
 Or so she thinks.
 Hal is whisked away by a glowing green bubble of energy to a crashed alien space ship.
 The pilot of the ship is Abin Sur (Temuera Morrison) an honored member of The Green Lantern Corps, an intergalactic peacekeeping force 3600 strong who police the known universe.
 Abin Sur gives Hal his power ring which can create or do anything its wearer can visualize.
 Abin Sur is dying and he sent his ring to find a successor.
 The ring has chosen Hal.
 He barely has time to let all this sink in before the ring snatches him far into space to Oa, the home planet of The Green Lantern Corps and their immortal masters, The Guardians of The Universe.